Religion and Morality

 Problems:

 What could a theist say?
 Those theists who adopt this view often say that divine commands stem from God’s nature, which is absolutely good, and that therefore they are moral.
+One could go further and claim that God is not just but Justice, nor loving but Love, not moral but Morality, etc. The God’s commands would be ipso facto moral.

-Thought Question: does this work?
+Thought Question: do these proposals work?

 Then, God is a mere transmitter of values much in the same way in which a math teacher is a transmitter of mathematics which, however, does not depend on her.